galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 >
 > - Option 2: Import from a shared data library
 >
->   {% snippet faqs/galaxy/datasets_import_from_data_library.md astype="as a Collection" collection_type="List of Pairs" collection_name="Sequencing data" tohistory="the history you created for this tutorial" path="GTN - Material / Variant analysis / Mutation calling, viral genome reconstruction and lineage/clade assignment from SARS-CoV-2 sequencing data / DOI: 10.5281/zenodo.5036686" box_type="none" %}
+>   {% snippet faqs/galaxy/datasets_import_from_data_library.md astype="as a Collection" collection_type="List of Pairs" collection_name="Sequencing data" tohistory="the history you created for this tutorial" path="GTN - Material / Variant analysis / Mutation calling, viral genome reconstruction and lineage/clade assignment from SARS-CoV-2 sequencing data / Omicron_batch_analysis" box_type="none" %}
 >
 {: .hands_on}